 Read these frequently asked questions in order (from top to bottom) and they will lead you through a series of steps to help determine whether any changes are needed.

 2. What does "handle" mean in the User Data Policy?
-What are some common ways a Product handles sensitive or personal user data?
+What are some common ways a Product handles personal or sensitive user data? #

 Generally, by "handle" we mean collecting, transmitting, using, or sharing user data.
-Here are some examples of functionality that handle sensitive or personal user data:
+Here are some examples of functionality that handle personal or sensitive user data:

 - Having login functionality (even if you use a third-party system, like Google authentication)